Introduction

 http://site.com/binary

-We want to allow content in the binary directory but not the content in the bin directory.
-If we were to use URL sequences and reject the sequence "bin," we would end up denying access to both URLs.
-By using the configuration shown below, we can deny access to bin but still have the content in binary served:
+Suppose you want to allow content in the binary directory, but not the content in the bin directory.
+If you use URL sequences and reject the sequence "bin", you deny access to both URLs.
+By using the configuration shown below, you can deny access to bin, but still have the content in binary served:

 <configuration>